-All complains, appeals and allegations are dealt with using an escalation approach, which implies that the received objections are handled in gradual steps, case by case, designating the responsible persons and resources according to the severity of each case.
-As far as possible, cases will be solved already in the initial stages, and they will be escalating further only in case a sound solution cannot be found on a certain stage and if the case is back up by material evidence/support.
+All complaints, appeals and allegations are dealt with using an escalation approach, i.e the received objections are handled in gradual steps, case by case, designating the responsible persons and resources according to the severity of each case.
+As far as possible, cases will be solved already in the initial stages, and they will be escalating further only in case a sound solution cannot be found on a certain stage and if the case is backed up by material evidence/support, See section 1.3.7.4.